idutta2007/yiigems/README.md

 YiiGems is a Yii 1.1 extension which provides about 50 widgets to build your web application.
 YiiGems also provides an application skin class using which you can change the look and feel of your widgets so that no two web sites built by you should look the same.
-For examples see www.yiigems.com.
+For examples on YiiGems widget, see www.yiigems.com.

 Here are some of the features of YiiGems: